May 04, 2026 - minute readminutes read

 In addition to these serious health problems, hypertension can also lead to other complications such as aneurysms, peripheral artery disease, strokes, and heart attacks.

-A recent study by the University College of London found that adults with periodontitis (gum disease) may be “twice as likely to have higher blood pressure compared to those with healthy gums.
+Research suggests there may be an association between gum disease and elevated blood pressure.
+A study conducted by University College London found that adults with periodontitis were more likely to have higher blood pressure compared to those with healthy gums.

 Additional risk factors for developing high blood pressure